ff6347/chrome-prmpt-api-experiments/README.md

 1. After restarting Chrome, navigate to `chrome://components`

+2. Look for one of these component names (the name varies by Chrome version):
-2. Look for "**Optimization Guide On Device Model**"
+   - **"Optimization Guide On Device Model"**
+   - **"On-Device Model"**

+   Use Ctrl+F (or Cmd+F on Mac) to search for "model" to find it more easily.

-3. Click the **Check for update** button
+3. Click the **Check for update** button next to the component

-4. Wait for the model to download (this may take several minutes, size is approximately 1.5-2 GB)
+4. Wait for the model to download (this may take 10+ minutes, size is approximately 1.5-2.4 GB)

-5. The version number should update when the download is complete
+5. The component status will show "Downloading" during the download, and the version number will update when complete (from 0.0.0.0 to an actual version number)

 ### Step 3: Verify API Availability